 Movement Point (MP) => reflects unit's maneuverability.
-It limits number of fields and/or maneuvers unit can make during a turn.
+It limits the number of hexes unit can move and/or maneuvers unit can make during a turn.

 Zone of Control (ZOC) => marks unit's ability to influence its front area.

 Charge Factor (CF) => reflects speed of cavalry units influencing their combat and ability to make a turn during movement (see [5.6]).